valeIT/valeIT.github.io/_posts/2019-12-18-two-monitors.md

 I can't go back.
 At home I still don't have an external monitor and it is a pain each time I try to work.
 I can do it, but I'm slower and more annoyed at the setup.

+[^1]: As a freelancer I had to travel to the client's location and there have been a few cases where there was only an available corner of a desk or just some place that could be used as a desk even though it was not its intended purpose.

-[^1]: Which I have now replaced with a [split keyboard][1], but it has been too recent of a change to value its impact on my productivity.
+[^2]: Which I have now replaced with a [split keyboard][1], but it has been too recent of a change to value its impact on my productivity.
 The change in ergonomics is great though.